 This has been achieved through the adoption of:

-Both decision were adopted the 10 of March of 2014.
-Entry into force in May 2014.
+Both decision were adopted the 10 of March of 2014 and entered into force in May 2014.

 The criteria to determine the scope of the European Reference Networks and to select healthcare providers wishing to join the network were inspired by a public consultation where stakeholders could give their input.